Optimal Control Synthesis of Closed-Loop Recommendation Systems over Social Networks: Opinion dynamics model

 with the single opinion evolving by

-Matrix $L\in\reals^{n\times n}$ is the Laplacian of $\mathcal{G}(\mathcal{E},\mathcal{V})$, which drives consensus among neighboring agents (within each topic), $C\in\reals^{m\times m}$ captures inter-topic influence within each agent's opinions, while $A_a\in\D^{n\times n}_{\succ0}$ is a diagonal anchoring matrix with $X_\circ\in\reals^{n\times m}$ collecting anchoring opinions, namely, the inner beliefs of the agents on a given topic.
+Matrix $L\in\reals^{n\times n}$ is the Laplacian of $\mathcal{G}(\mathcal{E},\mathcal{V})$, which drives consensus among neighboring users (within each topic), $C\in\reals^{m\times m}$ captures inter-topic influence within each user's opinions, while $A_a\in\D^{n\times n}_{\succ0}$ is a diagonal anchoring matrix with $X_\circ\in\reals^{n\times m}$ collecting anchoring opinions, namely, the inner beliefs of the users on a given topic.
 Finally, the matrix $U(t)\in\reals^{n\times m}$ is the input provided by the recommendation system and { appears in the relative form $(U-X)$, so that aligned recommendations induce no artificial amplification}.
 The inter-topic matrix $C$ satisfies the following property, consistent with Assumption~1 in \cite{ye2020continuous}, which prevents instability of the uncontrolled system.

-\begin{assumption} Matrix $C$ is such that $c_{ii} \geq 0$, for all $i \in [m]$, $|c_{ij}| \leq 1 $, for all $i, j \in [m]$ and given $A:=C-I$, then $0$ is a semisimple eigenvalue of $A$ with multiplicity $p\geq 1$, while for any $\lambda\in\sigma(A)$ such that $\lambda \neq 0$ then $\Re(\lambda)<0$. \end{assumption}
+\begin{assumption} Matrix $C$ is such that $c_{ii} \geq 0$, for all $i \in [m]$, $|c_{ij}| \leq 1 $, for all $i, j \in [m]$, and given $A:=C-I$, then $0$ is a semisimple eigenvalue of $A$ with multiplicity $p\geq 1$, while for any $\lambda\in\sigma(A)$ such that $\lambda \neq 0$ then $\Re(\lambda)<0$. \end{assumption}